openwallet-foundation-labs/tsp/docs/src/web-interface.md

 To get started, create an identity:

-- In the top left corner enter an username, e.g. `alice`
+- In the top left corner enter a username, e.g. `alice`
 - Press "Create test VID"

-In the list of identities on the left your VID with the corresponding key material wil be shown.
+In the list of identities on the left your VID with the corresponding key material will be shown.
 This identity will also be stored in the local storage of your browser.
 The next time you visit this page it will be loaded automatically.